mngpssn/intro_python_finance_public/README.md

 ### Logistics:

 Every class we will study and practice a topic.
-Each class will be divided in two sections: In the first section I will introduce the main concepts and ideas.
+Each class will be divided in two sections: In the first section, I will introduce the main concepts and ideas.
 Then we will do a series of exercises together and individually.
 The objective of doing exercises individually is for you to have time to ask for questions directly and dont miss the personal interaction when we are working virtually.
-During the second section we will review the use cases and wrap up the concepts learned in the class.
-At the end of the class  All the material will be uploaded to this repository
+During the second section, we will review the use cases and wrap up the concepts learned in the class.
+At the end of the class all the material will be uploaded to this repository

 ### Prerequisites: